-This is the WLGA's 2022/23 annual Pay Policy Statement for the period 1st April 2022 to 31st March 2023 and provides the framework for decision making on pay and, in particular, decision making on senior pay.
+This is the WLGA's 2023/24 annual Pay Policy Statement for the period 1st April 2023 to 31st March 2024 and provides the framework for decision making on pay, including decision making on senior pay.

 The WLGA recognises that there is public interest in public sector pay and, therefore, the importance of being transparent in its decisions relating to pay.
-It is recognised that senior posts in the WLGA are accountable for the delivery of the current strategic objectives of the organisation, including demonstrating value for money and the role that senior leadership plays in the quality of service delivery.
+It is recognised that senior posts in the WLGA are accountable for the delivery of the current strategic objectives of the organisation, including demonstrating value for money and recognising the role that senior leadership plays in the quality of service delivery.